-8.3.2 Contractor is responsible for losses on deliveries of COCP resources and will be billed accordingly.
+8.3.2 Contractor has the option to elect Seasonal Full Transmission Usage which allows for the scheduling of the Contractor’s rounded up seasonal CROD in any and all hours of the season for COCP resources, consistent with existing procedures for firm point-to-point transmission service.
+Contractors will be billed monthly at the existing transmission service rate applicable for the P-DP, for the full transmission service reservation amount for the season.

+8.3.3 in accordance with SABP

 8.4 Excess Energy:

-WAPA will designate eenergy as excess when energy projections for the ffyfiscal year exceed a kWh calculation of all projected marketable capacity (includingPUP) multiplied by a 67 percent capacity factor in the Summer season and 47 percent capacity factor in the Winter season.
-The calculation, timing, distribution and payment of Excess Energy will be in accordance with SABP.
+WAPA will designate Excess Energy when energy projections for the Fiscal YFiscal Year exceed the annual baseline kWh calculation of all projected marketable capacity (including but not limited to PUP) multiplied by a 67 percent capacity factor in the Summer season and 47 percent capacity factor in the Winter season The calculation, timing, distribution and payment of Excess Energy will be in accordance with SABP.

 8.5 Limitations on Energy Deliveries:

 Energy shall be delivered to the Contractor in quantities which the Contractor may schedule or have scheduled, up to the CROD.
-The simultaneous rate of delivery of Quarterly Energy, Excess Energy, Optional Energy and COCP, at the Point of Delivery shall not exceed the Contractor’s CROD as listed in Exhibit A attached hereto.
+The simultaneous rate of delivery of Quarterly Energy, Excess Energy, Optional Energy and COCP, at the Point of Delivery shall not exceed the CROD as listed in Exhibit A attached hereto.

 9. SCHEDULING CROD AND DELIVERIES OF ENERGY:

-CROD and deliveries of Quarterly Energy, Excess Energy, Optional Energy and COCP pursuant to this Contract shall be scheduled in advance, emergencies excepted and accounted for on the basis of such advance schedules, all in accordance with SABP agreed upon in advance between the Authorized Representatives of the Parties.
+CROD and deliveries of Quarterly Energy, Excess Energy, Optional Energy and COCP pursuant to this Contract shall be scheduled in advance (emergencies excepted) and accounted for on the basis of such advance schedules, all in accordance with SABP.

 10. MINIMUM SCHEDULES: